Skip to content

 Types of Acid Used to Anodize Color

-Two general processes are used to anodize color into metals, using either chromic or sulfuric acid.
-Chromic acid’s advantages include its self-healing and corrosion-resistance properties. though manufacturers generally use black dyes as this type of acid does not color anodize as well with other shades.
+Using chromic or sulfuric acid, two general processes are used to anodize color into metals.
+Chromic acid’s advantages include its self-healing and corrosion-resistance properties.
+Though manufacturers generally use black dyes, this type of acid does not color anodize as well as other shades.
 A sulfuric acid color anodize offers more diverse dyeing properties, and the hard sulfuric acid used in the hard coat color anodize process also allows for other colors when dyeing.

 Ways to Anodize Color into Metals

-Though there are basically three ways in which manufacturers can anodize color into aluminum, certain methods work better depending upon the purpose for which a component will be used.
+Though there are three ways manufacturers can anodize color into aluminum, certain methods work better depending on the purpose for which a component will be used.

 Type 1 Anodization